 The Financial Conduct Authority (FCA) has extended the new Coronavirus credit card and overdraft payment break measures to now allow for home credit and guarantor loan payment breaks, meaning greater guarantor loan protection for both borrowers and those who act as the guarantor in the arrangement.

-Trust Deed Scotland® – the #1 debt advice company in Scotland welcomes the latest guarantor loan payment break developments.
+Trust Deed Scotland® – the number one rated on Trustpilot for debt help in Scotland welcomes the latest guarantor loan payment break developments.
 Guarantor loans continue to be one of the most worrisome debt types in Scotland for individuals struggling to repay their debts due to the impact of defaults not only affecting the finances of the borrower but also on that of the guarantor.

 The regulatory body had already released proposals for lenders to offer a temporary payment freeze on loans and credit cards for up to three months, but these have been now been confirmed and extended to a wider range of creditors, including guarantor loans.